CONTACT US FOR A FREE CONSULTATION 617.720.0332

 Expert for the plaintiff counsel Clark, Sawyer & Phillips, P.C., and insured in the Water Street, Danvers port Real Property Explosion against Verlan Fire Insurance Company, in Insurance

 Settlement Negotiation.
-Appraisal Umpire for Union Mutual Fire Insurance v.
+Appointed Appraisal Umpire for Union Mutual Fire Insurance v.
 Anthony and Susan Pate Civil Action Rhode Island Bristol County Superior Court No.CA 13-1620

 Valuation of Titanic Artifacts in U.S. Bankruptcy Ct, Middle District of Florida, Jacksonville.
 In re: RMS Titanic, Inc. Chapter 11, Case No. 3:16-bk-02230-PMG